unitymakesus/tcf/wp-content/plugins/wp-smushit/readme.txt

 - [Defender](https://wordpress.org/plugins/defender-security/) - Security, Monitoring, and Hack Protection
 - [Forminator](https://wordpress.org/plugins/forminator/) - Form, Poll, and Quiz Builder
 - [Beehive](https://wordpress.org/plugins/beehive-analytics/) - Customizable Google Analytics Dashboards
+- [Branda](https://wordpress.org/plugins/branda-white-labeling/) - Branding and White Label

-Smush can take care of all your image compression needs, for free!
+Smush can take care of all your image compression & image resize needs, for free!

-However, if you’d like Super Smush lossy compression, fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with [WP Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).
-And get even more with her whole team of WordPress optimization hero friends (security, SEO, performance, support and maintenance automation) – trusted buy thousands of agencies and freelancers offering site maintenance services.
+However, if you’d like Super Smush lossy compression, fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with [WP Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#dev-project-pricing).

 ### Privacy